Alex313031/thorium/README.md

 &nbsp;&nbsp;&ndash; args.gn exclude API Keys (you can get them yourself) and the pgo profile path is different for each chromium version (only needed when building).
 (See below.)
 UPDATE: Thorium now has API Keys baked in but the instructions are the same if you are building it yourself as I will not include the keys here.

-&nbsp;&nbsp;In general follow build instructions at https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/linux/build_instructions.md and API Keys (if desired) at https://www.chromium.org/developers/how-tos/api-keys

 # Building
 _**The scripts assume the Chromium source is at $HOME/chromiums/src/.
 You may have to 'sudo chmod +x' the scripts to make them executable.**_
+- For AVX2 follow the instructions at https://github.com/Alex313031/Thorium-AVX2/ as well as these instructions.
+- In general follow build instructions at https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/linux/build_instructions.md and API Keys (if desired) at https://www.chromium.org/developers/how-tos/api-keys \
+&nbsp;&nbsp;&ndash; For Windows builds, follow https://chromium.googlesource.com/chromium/src.git/+/HEAD/docs/win_cross.md This is for cross-compiling for Windows on Linux (what I do).
+For building natively on Windows, you will have to manually do the commands in `trunk.sh` and manually copy the files outlined in `setup.sh`, as well as using the windows_args.gn for your args.gn file (for both native and cross compiling), generally following instructions at https://chromium.googlesource.com/chromium/src/+/main/docs/windows_build_instructions.md
 - After initial download of Chromium source code, run (from where you cloned this repo) `./trunk.sh`.
 This will update and sync the sources and at the end it will download the PGO profile for chromium.
 The file will be downloaded to *//chromium/src/chrome/build/pgo_profiles/&#42;.profdata* with the actual file name looking something like 'chrome-linux-main-1632505958-ddbb37bcdfa7dbd7b10cf3a9b6a5bc45e7a958a6.profdata', which should be added to the end of args.gn as per below.
 - Then, (from where you cloned this repo) run `./setup.sh`.
 This will copy all the files and patches to the needed locations and drop you to *//chromium/src*.
 - Run `export EDITOR=nano` & `export VISUAL=nano` *# You can substitute a cmdline editor like vim here, but many GUI editors cause it to try and parse the args.gn file before it is even saved.*